 10 Tips for selecting the right type of fencing

-Jeremy Procter, the Managing Director of Procter Fencing Systems, offers ten tips to help architects and specifiers select fencing that will achieve the optimum balance between aesthetics, security and cost.
+Hywel Davies, the Managing Director of Procter Contracts, offers ten tips to help architects and specifiers select fencing that will achieve the optimum balance between aesthetics, security and cost.

-Whether the need is for fencing around schools, factories, warehouses, public utilities or other premises, Procter Fencing Systems can advise architects, specifiers, contractors and end users on the optimum specification for every project.
+Whether the need is for fencing around schools, factories, warehouses, public utilities or other premises, Procter Contracts can advise architects, specifiers, contractors and end users on the optimum specification for every project.
 Most importantly, the company is committed to providing an exceptional level of customer service.

 1. Understand why you need fencing